Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Preliminary

-\paragraph{Evaluation setups.} We select several representative reasoning benchmarks: AIME24, AMC23, Math-500 \cite{DBLP:conf/nips/HendrycksBKABTS21}, OlympiadBench \cite{DBLP:conf/acl/HeLBHTSHHHZLQL024}, AIME25, MMLU-STEM \cite{DBLP:conf/iclr/HendrycksBBZMSS21}, GPQA diamond \cite{DBLP:journals/corr/abs-2311-12022}, and GaoKao Math QA \cite{DBLP:conf/naacl/ZhongCGLLWSCD24}.
-The first four datasets serve as in-domain datasets, while the others are out-of-domain ones.
+\paragraph{Evaluation setups.} We select several representative reasoning benchmarks: AIME24, AMC23, AIME25, Math-500 \cite{DBLP:conf/nips/HendrycksBKABTS21}, OlympiadBench \cite{DBLP:conf/acl/HeLBHTSHHHZLQL024}, MMLU-STEM \cite{DBLP:conf/iclr/HendrycksBBZMSS21}, GPQA diamond \cite{DBLP:journals/corr/abs-2311-12022}, and GaoKao Math QA \cite{DBLP:conf/naacl/ZhongCGLLWSCD24}.
+The first five datasets serve as in-domain (ID) mathematical reasoning datasets, while the others are out-of-domain (OOD) multilingual and multi-subject reasoning benchmarks.
 By default, we generate from the models using a temperature of $0.6$, a Top-p value of $0.95$, and a maximum output length of 32768 tokens.
 We report the Pass@1 score averaged on sufficient runs for each dataset, detailed in Table \ref{tab:num_of_runs}.
-Please refer to Appendix \ref{sec:Supplement_Setup_for_Evaluation} for further details.
+Please refer to the appendix for further details.